 Erroneous premise #1: Natural is better than artificial.

 Natural is the survival of the fittest.
 The natural condition is for the weak, the lame, the sick to be mercilessly exterminated by predators and climate.
 Dying of old age is not natural.
 In a state of nature, most deaths are violent, painful, or agonizing.
 The most common modes of demise are being killed and eaten or starving to death.
-The natural world is not the “playland” depicted by Disney cartoons.
+The natural world is not the playland depicted by Disney cartoons.
 It is the constant struggle for survival perceived by Charles Darwin.
 Some 99 percent of extinctions that have occurred on this planet occurred before human beings existed.
 The environment does not preserve species or habitat.
-Left alone, the environment is ruled by an undiluted principle of “might-makes-right.”
+Left alone, the environment is ruled by an undiluted principle of might-makes-right.

 Civilization is artificial.
-This creation of the human species has modified the “might-makes-right” rule of nature.
+This creation of the human species has modified the might-makes-right rule of nature.
 The artificial institution of law helps to channel human predatory instincts to more humane purposes.
 One does not have to watch too many nature documentaries before it becomes clear that theft, assault, rape, and murder are common behaviors in the animal kingdom.
 Nature has no law respecting property.
 The strong dispossess the weak.
 Abandonment, exile, and death are the fate of those who cannot compete in the Darwinian struggle.

 Technology is artificial.
 The inquiring minds of the human species have discovered or created the means to enable the survival of the weak, the lame, and the sick.
 Medicine has lowered the mortality rates from disease, accident, and violence.
 Improved production methods have made starvation a relatively rare cause of death in the Western world.
 Devices like eyeglasses and wheelchairs have helped to offset disabilities that would imperil survival in a state of nature.
 As a result, we have the opportunity to lead lives that are less violent, painful, and precarious than would be natural.

-“Environmentalism” itself is an artifact of civilization.
+Environmentalism itself is an artifact of civilization.
 The abundance generated by our technologically advanced civilization allows people to contemplate more than just survival.
 Creatures living in a natural state of subsistence cannot afford the luxury of refraining from unbridled exploitation of the environment.
 For example, without abundance, wilderness is a barrier for humans to overcome or avoid.
 With abundance, wilderness can be perceived as worthy of being preserved.

 Erroneous premise #2: Resources are finite.

 The very concept of what constitutes a resource is a creation of the human mind.
-No “thing” is a resource by nature’s decree.
-All “resources” are “man-made.”
+No thing is a resource by natures decree.
+All resources are man-made.
 That is, it is only the application of human valuation to objects that make them resources.
 If humans place no value on an object it is not going to be called a resource.
 Its supply in a state of nature will exceed the demand for it.
-An example of a “thing” that has undergone a transition from a non-resource to a highly valued resource is crude oil.
+An example of a thing that has undergone a transition from a non-resource to a highly valued resource is crude oil.
 At one time, in the not too distant past, oil was seen mainly as a blight on agriculture.
 The few places where oil bubbled to the surface posed hazards to livestock and crops.
 However, during the nineteenth century, human ingenuity discovered a means of converting this substance to useful purposes.

 Even such a highly prized substance as crude oil is not valued for itself.
 Rather, it is valued fo the service it can perform in meeting human wants.
 If some other substance can be found or made that offers better or cheaper service, it will supplant crude oil, just as crude oil supplanted whale oil in the nineteenth century.
 That some other substance will eventually be found or made seems highly probable.
 The high prices of scarce resources stimulate the search for better or cheaper alternatives for meeting the same human wants.
-So, in the final analysis, it is not the “finiteness” of any substance that is critical.
+So, in the final analysis, it is not the finiteness of any substance that is critical.
 The critical factor is the scope of the human imagination.
 This scope seems to be getting broader.
 The accelerating pace of technologica advancement should give us confidence that, barring the implementation of oppressive government meddling, we are not likely to run short of intellectual resources in the foreseeable future.

 Erroneous premise #3: Population growth is a problem.

-One participant in the World Future Society debate showed a graph of world population growth that he described as “scary.”
+One participant in the World Future Society debate showed a graph of world population growth that he described as scary.
 Frankly, I would find a graph showing a comparable plunge in world population far more scary.
 The growth in population that has characterized the modern era is due primarily to lower mortality rates.
 Fewer people are dying at young ages.
 More are living longer lives.
 For most, the prospect of living a longer life would not be considered a fearful event.
 Fear is more aptly associated with an untimely early demise.

 The fear of population growth seems to be driven by the notion that eventually there will be too many people for the planet to support.
 Such a fear is grossly exaggerated.
-Most of those familiar with the “carrying capacity” concept agree that given the current level of technology the sustainable human population figure is in the 30 to 40 billion range.
+Most of those familiar with the carrying capacity concept agree that given the current level of technology the sustainable human population figure is in the 30 to 40 billion range.
 Inasmuch as the present population is under 6 billion and no credible forecast projects a figure even close to the 30 billion mark for the next few centuries, the planet seems far from overloaded.

 Besides, as the mortality rates have fallen in the industrialized portions of the globe, so too have the birth rates.
 Once parents are more assured that their children will survive to adulthood, the need to produce enough offspring to compensate for a high death rate is alleviated.
 Obviously, human reproduction is influenced by factors more complicated than pure sexual instinct.